eprifti/audio2decodeMorse/README.md

   ```
 - Checkpoints are saved in `outputs/` by default (configurable).
 - Default training uses SpecAugment (time/frequency masking) to improve robustness; adjust/disable in `data.augment.specaugment`.
+- Additional waveform augments (random gain, light noise) are enabled by default in `data.augment.waveform`.
+- Learning-rate schedule: ReduceLROnPlateau on validation loss is enabled (see `training.lr_scheduler`); weight decay set to 1e-4; slightly smaller/lower-dropout RNN to reduce overfitting.

 ## Inference
 - After training, decode an audio file with greedy decoding: